 Puerto Maldonado versus Iquitos?

 There are two jumping-off points in Peru to visit the Amazon rainforest.
 One is Puerto Maldonado, which can be reached by plane from Lima.
-Puerto Maldonado can also be reached by bus- it is the cheaper and easier city to reach.
+Puerto Maldonado can also be reached by bus- it is a cheaper and easier city to reach.
 Puerto Maldonado has under 100,000 people, so feels more like a town.

 The second is Iquitos, which can also be reached by plane, or by a multi-night boat trip from Brazil, but cannot be accessed by road.
 Don’t be fooled by how hard Iquitos is to get to, this is a city of half a million people.

-If you are looking to see pink dolphins, or experience a multi-day Amazon cruise, you’ll need to head to Iquitos.
+If you are looking to see pink dolphins or experience a multi-day Amazon cruise, you’ll need to head to Iquitos.